msgoat/iac-aws-backend-tf-module/README.md

-# iac-aws-backend-tf-module: Terraform module to set up a Terraform backend based on S3 and DynamoDB
+# iac-tf-aws-backend-module: Terraform module to set up a Terraform backend based on S3 and DynamoDB

 Creates a S3 bucket for state storage and a DynamoDB table for state locking.